Novurix/2D-Terrain-Generation/README.md

 # 2D Terrain Generation

+## Launcher.java:
-- Launcher.java: this file renders all terrain in the window
+this file renders all terrain in the window

- - Terrain
+ ## Terrain:
  the Terrain folder holds all layers of the terrain + trees